 Contour lines are wavy circular lines employed on a two dimensional topographic map that depict elevation on the ground.
 The distance between each contour line is set to represent a certain level of elevation with zero being sea level.
 Most maps I use, the distance between the contour lines represents 10 meters.

-So, if we look at the picture below, you can see a contour line highlighted by the green arrow.
-You can also see the wavy circular type lines get smaller and smaller as they reach the top of the mountain where it says ‘Camaderry 702'.
+So, if we look at the picture above, you can see a contour line highlighted by the green arrow.
+You can also see the wavy circular type lines get smaller and smaller as they reach the top of the mountain where it says ‘Camaderry 702’.